stuartellis/stuartellis-site-hugo/content/articles/restic-backups.md

 > Before you run restic, ensure that the hostname for the system is set correctly.
 Each restic snapshot includes the hostname of the source.

-Run this command to set up the repository in the S3 bucket:
+Run this command to set up the repository:

     restic init